 Note: If the logic door is opened more than once while off-line or powered off, it is only necessary for the gaming machine to treat this as a single entry.

-Provision must be made for a physical seal on the logic area door which must be broken on entrance or removal of the logic area.
-Hole size is to be 6mm diameter or slot size 3mm x 6mm.
+Provision must be made for a seal on the logic area as required.

 Banknote acceptance security